Director of Visualisation

 Before his PhD, Daniel completed a Master in Media Computer Science at the Ludwig-Maximilians-Universität, Munich, Germany.
 He has also received an honours degree in Technology Management from the Center for Digital Technology and Management (CDTM), Munich, Germany.
 Furthermore, he was a visiting scholar at the Georgia Institute of Technology, Atlanta, Georgia, USA in 2009.

 Ingrid is the Administrative Assistant for the EPICentre, coming from a strong administrative and office management background.
-Currently completing her Masters of Fine Arts at UNSW, Ingrid is emerging into the Sydney contemporary-arts scene, exhibiting her work in solo and group shows across Queensland and New South Wales.
-Ingrid (IIMWII) explores a range of mediums including installation, video-art and sculpture however is currently focused on abstract fluid paintings, abstracting a particular word or pattern for each work beyond recognition.
+Currently completing her Masters of Fine Arts at UNSW, Ingrid is emerging into the Sydney contemporary-arts scene, exhibiting in solo and group shows.
+Ingrid (IIMWII) explores a range of mediums including installation, video-art and sculpture however is currently focused on abstract fluid paintings.

 Lead IT System Engineer